The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

 We conclude by noticing that the above arguments holds with $(\Phi_n,\phi_n)$ replaced by $(\Psi_n,\psi_n)$ which appear in the temperature balance \eqref{eq:temperature_eq_II} in case $\Psi_n$ is $x$-dependent. \end{remark}

-\begin{remark}[Two-dimensional turbulence] The 2d nature of the transport noise for stochastic primitive equations arose in the above introduced stochastic hydrostatic approximation (cf.\ Remark \ref{r:phi_independence}) is in accordance with physical measurements of turbulent flows in the ocean, which are (approximately) two dimensional, see e.g.\ \cite{BE12,C01_twod,R73_twod,T02_twod,Y088_twod}. \end{remark}
+\begin{remark}[Two-dimensional turbulence] The 2D nature of the transport noise for the stochastic primitive equations arose in the above introduced stochastic hydrostatic approximation (cf.\ Remark \ref{r:phi_independence}) is in accordance with physical measurements of turbulent flows in the ocean, as the latter show that turbulent oceanic flows are (approximately) two dimensional, see e.g.\ \cite{BE12,C01_twod,R73_twod,T02_twod,Y088_twod}. \end{remark}